monome/docs/serialosc/setup.md

 ### macOS

 For various reasons we don't use the App Store.

+#### Installer
+Download the [latest release](https://github.com/monome/serialosc/releases) and run the installer.

+#### Homebrew
 [Homebrew](https://brew.sh) is a package manager for Mac.
 You'll have open a terminal window and paste a few commands:

 - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` to install homebrew